top of page

 Trauma‑Informed Competence

-• Somatic sensitivity and attunement to body‑based trauma responses
+• Somatic sensitivity

 • Ability to work within Echo’s therapeutic frame (validation, pacing, psychoeducation)